common-workflow-language/bosc-abstracts/bosc_abstract/cwl_abstract_bosc.md

 The popular bioinformatics platform Galaxy is going to be accepting CWL tool and workflow descriptions with planned support for exporting workflows into the CWL format.
-This will scientists, researchers and other analysts to share their workflows and pipelines in an interoperable and yet human readable manner.
+This will enable scientists, researchers and other analysts to share their workflows and pipelines in an interoperable and yet human readable manner.
 Tool authors and other community members will also benefit as they will only have to describe their tool’s interface once.
 Uptake is expected by Curoverse and Seven